Flow@Work Employee Engagement Survey Model

 Measuring the Indicators of Engagement

-• Indicator #2: their willingness to go above and beyond what is expected of them (discretionary effort) to help the organisation meets its objectives.
+- Indicator #2: their willingness to go above and beyond what is expected of them (discretionary effort) to help the organisation meet its objectives.

 The business unit or team's survey scores for both the Commitment and Willingness indicator dimensions are used in combination as the basis to calculate their engagement levels, and are plotted on a 2-axis graph for maximum visual impact: